polterguy/magic.node/README.md

 ## Lambda expressions

-Lambda expressions are kind of liek XPath expressions, except (of course), the will references nodes in your Node graph object, instead of XML nodes.
+Lambda expressions are kind of like XPath expressions, except (of course), they will references nodes in your Node graph object, instead of XML nodes.
 Below is an example to give you an idea.

 ```